George-Gkountinoudis/GeorgeGountinoudis/README.md

-- 👋 Hi, I’m @GeorgeGountinoudis, a Software Engineer graduated from University of Thessaly
+- 👋 Hi, I’m @GeorgeGountinoudis, a Software Engineer graduated from University of Thessaly in Greece
-- 👀 I’m interested in Open Source projects as well as projects that will expand my overall knowledge of programming
+- 👀 I’m interested in Open Source projects as well as projects that will expand my overall knowledge of programming and let me upgrade my qualities as an engineer
-- 🌱 I’m currently learning the Git and doing my military service
+- 🌱 I’m currently learning the Git and I'm available for business proposals
 - 📫 You can reach me either by e-mail at: georgegountinoudis@gmail.com or a message at my Linked-In profile: George Gountinoudis

 <!---